oneananda/AWS_Operations/Learning/001 Amazon EC2/007 Elastic IPs/README.md

 ## Use cases

+**Maintaining Service Continuity During Instance Failures**

+If the EC2 instance fails due to any reason, we can associate the `Elastic IP` to new one to maintain the business continuity.

 **Public-Facing API Endpoints**

 When hosting an API that needs to be accesed by clients globally, and we want the endpoints remains same (`Consistent IP address`) even if the backend infrascructure changes.